inspirehep/author.xml/README.md

 <a name="contact"></a>
 [Who can I contact for assistance?]
-Send an email to authors@inspirehep.net if you need assistance.
+Send an email to authors@inspirehep.net if you are stuck and need assistance.

 <a name="Links"></a>